Metal Roof vs. Shingles: A Comprehensive Guide

 Convert Asphalt Shingle Leads to Metal Sales

 While metal’s share of the residential roofing market is growing, asphalt’s share has stayed relatively stable.
-Join Todd Miller, President of Isaiah Industries and current President & Chair of the Metal Roofing Alliance, on Wednesday, February 7, for his live presentation on how to access the “shingle” side of the roofing market.
+Join Todd Miller, President of Isaiah Industries and current President & Chair of the Metal Roofing Alliance, on-demand, for his presentation on how to access the “shingle” side of the roofing market.
 Converting prospective asphalt shingle buyers into metal sales is critical for the industry’s growth and Todd will provide “ready-to-use” strategies to use when discussing roofing options with home builders and buyers.

 In summary, when choosing between metal and asphalt roofing for your home or business, it is important to consider the pros and cons, cost, climate, energy efficiency, eco-friendliness, and slope, in your decision-making.
 Whether a metal or asphalt roof is best for your home depends on budget, climate, and style preferences.
 Regardless of which you choose, using high-quality materials and a reputable roofing contractor can prolong your roof’s life span, as can performing regular maintenance and inspections.